SharmaPurvanshi/Demographic_Analysis/README.md

 The analysis showed that Western and Northern Europe have homogeneous life expectancy and mortality values, while Southern and Eastern Europe have more variability.

 ### Correlation Between Variables
-Life expectancy and under-age five mortality are negatively correlated.
+Life expectancy and under-age-five mortality are negatively correlated.
 Life expectancy at birth for both sexes, males, and females are positively correlated.

 ### Comparison Between 2002 and 2022
-Life expectancy has increased from 2002 to 2022, while under-age five mortality has decreased, reflecting improvements in healthcare over time.
+Life expectancy has increased from 2002 to 2022, while under-age-five mortality has decreased, reflecting improvements in healthcare over time.

 ## Statistical Analysis